dandwyer/magic-lantern/developer_guide/03_00_architecture.md

 The precise modifications vary a little per cam, but the common idea is that DryOS initialisation uses pointers to various functions and data structures; we have substituted our own.
 Part of this ensures that the memory region we copied magiclantern.bin to is outside of the memory DryOS will use - we tell the OS it has a smaller region to work with, and ML fits inside the "missing" memory.

 If you look at this code you may see the name ROMBASEADDR.
 It's worth noting this is a misleading name.
 It's nothing to do with the base address of the rom, it is in fact the start address of the main firmware; the code after the bootloader, responsible for bringing up the OS.
+While this has been renamed to MAIN_FIRMWARE_ADDR, some references may remain.

 We've got out of the bootloader!
 Things are simpler from now on.